Certificate IV in Disability Support

 Placement providers reserve the right to request immunisations such as COVID-19, Influenza, Hepatitis A and Hepatitis B. This will be confirmed once a placement has been sourced and checked with the placement provider.

-Please note that the duties of an Individual Support Worker may be quite physically demanding and should be considered and/or discussed before applying if there are any concerns.
+Please note that the duties of a Disability Support Worker may be quite physically demanding and should be considered and/or discussed before applying if there are any concerns.

 Informed Choices Statement